 Cost of revenues consists primarily of costs associated with the procurement of components; the assembly, testing, and distribution of finished products; warehousing; post-sales customer support costs; royalties for third-party software included in the products; and provisions for inventory obsolescence.
 The resulting gross profit fluctuates based on factors such as the mix of products sold, the cost and proportion of third-party hardware and software included in the systems sold, the offering of product upgrades, price discounts and other sales promotion programs, the distribution channels through which products are sold, the timing of new product introductions, sales of aftermarket hardware products such as disk drives, and currency exchange rate fluctuations.

-Gross margin increased to 53.4% in the first quarter of 2003 compared to 48.1% in the same period of 2002.
-Margins in both the Video and Audio segments improved, with the most significant factor being a positive impact from currency exchange rates - specifically, there was a positive currency effect on revenues as described above, with no offsetting impact on cost of revenues because most of our manufacturing costs are transacted in U.S. dollars.
-The Video segment gross margin also benefited from lower manufacturing costs and a more favorable product mix in Europe, partially offset by price reductions and discounting.
-The Audio segment gross margin was adversely affected by a change in product mix and increased material costs, partially offset by a decrease in revenue reserve requirements related to promotional programs for which there is minimal cost.
+Gross margin increased to 55.3% in the second quarter of 2003 from 50.4% for the same period of 2002.
+Margins in both the Video and Audio segments improved, with the most significant factors being a shift in product mix, including the introduction of Media Composer Adrenaline, which has a higher gross margin than many of our products, and a positive impact on revenues from currency exchange rates with no offsetting impact on cost of revenues as most of our manufacturing costs are transacted in U.S. dollars.